k6814/AudioBasedRecommmendation/README.md

 # AudioBased Recommendation

 Approach:-
 Step1:-Converts the mp3 to wav.

-The wav file is then converted to a spectogram image
+Step2:-The wav file is then converted to a spectogram image

 Step 3:-Resize spectogram image size to 128 by 128 image size.